nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:
 Let's say you want to add a student named Alex Yeoh, with Telegram handle as "@al3xx", consultation date on 2022-10-25, Mastery Check date on 2022-08-16, and the tags "cool guy" and "quiet".

-You can follow the steps below to do so.
+You can follow the steps below.

 Steps:
 1. Type `add n/Alex Yeoh t/al3xx c/2022-10-25 m/2022-08-16 tag/cool guy tag/quiet` in the *Command Box*.